microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

 1. It is recommended to deploy Orchestrator on the `x86-64` platform.
 On Azure, it is recommended to publish your bot application with the `win-x64` [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish), or use Composer's built-in Azure deployment to do this automatically.

-1. Orchestrator does not support entity extraction for this release.
+2. Orchestrator does not support entity extraction.
 Any entities declared in your LU file will be ignored.

-1. A default base model is provided with this release.
+3. A default base model is provided with this release.
 Future models will be made available for Composer users at a later date.

-Please see the [roadmap](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/Overview.md#Roadmap) for when these features will be added to Orchestrator.

 ### Adding Orchestrator to a new bot in Composer